aleph-im/aleph-whitepaper/chapters/01-introduction.md

 # Introduction

 The Internet was originally built to connect computers together.
-It has been used as a marvelous communication and data storage model."Add a sentence here about how the internet has morphed to blockchain as a segway and then discuss the next sentence?"
-Protocols originally designed for decentralization are already showing their limitations.
+It has been used as a marvelous communication and data storage model.
+Protocols originally designed for decentralization (TCP, HTTP, SMTP... and even blockchains) are already showing their limitations.

 In a purely economically driven world; simplicity, centralization, and non-standard data models tend to win out.